tahczeban/MechaCar_Statistical_Analysis/README.md

 ***SUMMARY***

-The variables/coefficients which provided a non-random amount of variance to the mpg values in the dataset are:
+The variables/coefficients which provided a non-random amount of variance to the mpg values in the dataset are:vehicle length and ground clearance have sig immpact on MechaCar mpg; however, weight, spoiler angle and AWD have p-values indicating random variance P-value=5.35e-11

-The slope of the linear model is considered to be:
+The slope of the linear model is considered to be: not zero

-The linear model does/not predict mpg of MecharCar ptototypes because:
+The linear model does/not predict mpg of MecharCar ptototypes because:r-squared 0.7149, approx 71% of predictions will be representative

 ## DELIVERABLE 2: Summary Statistics on Suspension Coils
 This segment of the analysis addressed the Suspension_Coil.csv dataset and the results from multiple production lots, in terms of the consistency of weight capacities.
 As illustrated in FIGURES: 4 through 7, tables were created in R representing the statistical data for total and lot summaries for the suspension coil's continuity across manufacturing lots.
 The PSI metrics for each lot; mean, median, variance and standard deviation, were calculated in a dataframe with group_by() and summarize() and formulated to tables.